knwin/Detect-palmtrees-with-Yolo-and-ImageAI/README.md

 you can get a notebook with datasets from ![this link](https://github.com/knwin/Detect-palmtrees-with-Yolo-and-ImageAI/raw/main/Palm_tree_detection_on_large_aerial_imagery_with_yolov3_and_ImageAI_github_ver.ipynb) on my github.
 You open it on Google colab and read and run each cells.

 ### Credits:
-I would like to thank ImageAI and ESRI for sharing their articales,tutorials and Deeplearning frameworks.
-Without their sharing, I would not be able to learn Deeplearning application in Geospatial Image processing.
+I would like to thank ImageAI and ESRI for sharing their articles,tutorials and Deeplearning frameworks.
+Without their sharing, I would not be able to learn Deeplearning application in Geospatial Image processing this much sooner.

 [imageai_10]: https://github.com/knwin/Detect-palmtrees-with-Yolo-and-ImageAI/blob/main/images/imageai_10lines.PNG
 [imageai_6]: https://github.com/knwin/Detect-palmtrees-with-Yolo-and-ImageAI/blob/main/images/imageai_6lines.PNG